elabftw/elabdoc/doc/contributing.rst

   * `Docker Compose <https://docs.docker.com/compose/>`_
   * `Yarn <https://yarnpkg.com/>`_

+Make sure your user is in the `docker` group so you can execute docker commands without sudo (see `documentation <https://docs.docker.com/install/linux/linux-postinstall/>`_).

 * Next let's define a directory for dev (adapt to your needs):

 .. code-block:: bash